 Here’s what I recommend:

-- Buy and read a popular Search Engine Optimization or Search Engine Marketing book, or take an overview class to become conversant
+- Buy and read a popular Search Engine Optimization or Search Engine Marketing book.
+Or take an overview class to become conversant.

-- Purchase one of the Search Engine Optimization Software Packages which are available for a few hundred dollars
+- Purchase one of the Search Engine Optimization Software Packages which are available for a few hundred dollars.

-- Start a “never-ending” campaign to get external websites to create links into your site.
-This is also critical, because search engines use this is a measure of how “important” your site is relative to your competitors.
-The more relevant and popular the linking site is, the better.
+- Start a “never-ending” campaign to get external websites to create links and generally push traffic to your site.
+This is critical.
+Search engines use this as a measure of how “important” your site is relative to your competitors.
+The more relevant and popular the inbound linking site the website has, the better.
 Social Media is a great place these days to place articles and drive traffic.